Pacific Wrecks

 Location

 Panay Island is located in the Western Visayas (Region VI) in the Visayas (Visayas Islands) in the central Philippines.
 Today, Panay Island is divided into five provinces: Aklan Province, Antique Province, Capiz Province, Iloilo Province.
 Borders the Sulu Sea to the south and west and Jintotolo Channel (Jintotolo Strait) to the north and northeast.
-To the southeast is Guimaras Island and Negros Island.
+To the southeast is Guimaras Island and beyond Negros Island.

 Wartime History